PhilippeGSK/RLSRA/README.md

 Areas to improve :
 - Take into account block edge weights to potentially avoid needless spills and restores
-- Compute live in to avoid needless spills (so far variable values always assume they're being used in the selected successor block, if the variable isn't live in any of the selected successor blocks, we don't have to set last_used to the selected successor block)
+- Compute live in sets faster (algorithm as of right now is not really optimized)
 - The algorithm can't find cycles in blocks.
 Infinite loops will never be considered by the algorithm as for right now.
 This could be fixed by adding one of the elements of every cycle to the queue of blocks to be processed at the beginning

 Thanks to u/raiph on Reddit for suggesting I try RLSRA.